santeripuranen/SpydrPick/README.md

 ## About

-SpydrPick is a command line tool for performing direct coupling analysis of aligned categorical datasets.
-It constructs a coupling graph based on thresholded node-pair (edge) scoring, followed by pruning of edges that represent indirect couplings.
+SpydrPick is a command line tool for performing 'direct coupling analysis' of aligned categorical datasets.
+It constructs a coupling graph based on thresholded node-pair [Mutual Information](https://en.wikipedia.org/wiki/Mutual_information) (MI) scoring, followed by pruning of edges that represent indirect couplings using the [ARACNE](https://doi.org/10.1186/1471-2105-7-S1-S7) algorithm.

 ## Using SpydrPick